AndreKelm/RefineContourNet/README.md

 RCN_NMS_results_on_PASCAL_val
 RCN_results_on_PASCAL_val

-To reproduce our results - please install matconvnet (same procedure like for refinenet) and run the file: demo_test_simple_voc_contour_tiff.m
+To reproduce our results - please download this repository and compile and setup the included matconvnet-files (same procedure like for refinenet) and run the file: demo_test_simple_voc_contour_tiff.m

 Choose the correct trained model for either object detection or edge detection.
+RCN_results_on_PASCAL_val